mlightner/loaded_rails_app/README.md

 Usage
 =====

+This template is distributed as a normal Rails plugin and invoked via a Rake task (which, in turn, invokes the rails:template task).

 Note that this requires Rails 2.3 in order to function.
-Assuming you have Rails 2.3 installed, to use the template for a new application, run:
+Assuming you have Rails 2.3 installed, to use the template on your application, from its root directory, run:

     ./script/plugin install git://github.com/mlightner/loaded_rails_template.git
     rake loaded_rails_template

 If you don't have Rails 2.3 installed yet, you can freeze your app to edge Rails and then run the plugin's rake task.

-Copyright (c) 2009 Matt Lightner, released under the MIT license
+_Copyright (c) 2009 Matt Lightner, released under the MIT license_